-The buyer incurs a search cost c to observe the price of each seller.11 Her search cost is private information, but it is common knowledge that c is drawn from the cumulative distribution function G(c), with density g(c) > 0, in the interval $[c, \overline{c})$.
+Each buyer draws a search cost c to observe the price of each seller.
+Search costs are each buyer's private information, but it is common knowledge that c is drawn from the cumulative distribution function G(c), with density g(c) > 0, in the interval $[\underline{c}, \overline{c})$ .
 We assume $\underline{c} \leq 0$ and $\overline{c} \geq q$ to focus on the interesting case in which some buyer types engage in search with probability one, while others never engage in search.

 The timing of the game is as follows.
-First, the buyer observes her realized search cost and takes her search decisions: not to search, search once (picking one of the two sellers at random), or search twice.
-Sellers observe the size of the buyer, q, but do not observe her search cost nor her search behavior.
-Second, each seller chooses a price b and the buyer buys from the seller that offered the lowest price among the ones she observes (ties are broken randomly).12
+First, each buyer observes her realized search cost and takes her search decisions: not to search, search once (picking one of the two sellers at random), or search twice.
+Sellers observe the size of each buyer, q, but do not observe her search cost nor her search behavior.
+Second, each seller chooses a price b and each buyer buys from the seller that offered her the lowest price among the ones she observes (ties are broken randomly).